Special reception needs of vulnerable groups

 The situation of unaccompanied children in the Canary Islands started to raise concerns since 2020, when more than 2,000 children were reportedly not receiving adequate assistance and protection.[62]

-As underlined by Save the Children, the Canary Islands and, to a lesser extent, Ceuta continue to face continuous pressure due to increased arrivals of unaccompanied migrant children.[73]
-While a national contingency plan for the relocation of children from regions facing large numbers of arrivals to other autonomous communities has been partially implemented, key challenges persist:
+As Save the Children continued to reiterate[99], the Canary Islands and, to a lesser extent, Ceuta continued to face continuous pressure in 2025, due to the increase in arrivals of UAMs.
+While a national contingency Law for the relocation of children from overwhelmed regions to other autonomous communities has been slowly implemented because of the political opposition of some regions, key challenges persisted:

-• Insufficient resources in reception centers: Many newly established shelters struggle to meet basic standards, leading to overcrowding and inadequate living conditions.
-Some centers in the Canary Islands, for example, are hosting more than 300 children in a single facility, far exceeding legal and safety standards.
+• Insufficient resources in reception centers: Many newly established shelters struggled to meet basic standards, leading to overcrowding and inadequate living conditions.
+Some centers in the Canary Islands, for example, were hosting more than 300 children in a single facility, far exceeding legal and safety standards.
 Not providing the minimum conditions for a proper vulnerability assessment.

-• Delays in access to education and vocational training: Due to administrative bottlenecks, children often face extended waiting periods before they can enroll in formal education or integration programs.
-In some cases, children over 16 are left out of the educational system altogether.
+• Delays in access to education and vocational training: Due to administrative bottlenecks, children often faced extended waiting periods before they could enroll in formal education or integration programs.
+In some cases, children over 16 were left out of the educational system altogether.

-• Lack of specialized psychosocial support: Many children have suffered trauma and violence during their migratory route and/or in the country of origin, but do not receive the necessary psychological assistance upon arrival, and the few times they have access to it, it lacks a transcultural approach.
+• Lack of specialized psychosocial support: Many children have suffered trauma and violence during migration and/or in country of origin but did not receive the necessary psychological assistance upon arrival, and the few times they had access to it, it lacked a transcultural approach.

-• Fragmented national coordination: The distribution of unaccompanied children across Spain’s autonomous communities lacks a standardized approach, leading to disparities in care and access to essential services.
+• Fragmented national coordination: The distribution of UAMs across Spain’s autonomous communities lacked a standardized approach, leading to disparities in care and access to essential services.

-In addition, Save the Children underlined that the intra-national relocation mechanism for unaccompanied children aims to alleviate pressure on border regions but must be fully aligned with children’s rights:[74]
+In addition, Save the Children continued to underline that the intra-national relocation mechanism for UAMs aims to alleviate pressure on border regions but must be fully aligned with children’s rights[100]:

 • Best Interest Determination (BID) must be the guiding principle: Any transfer decision must be based on an individualized assessment of the child’s needs and preferences.